fastai/course-v3/docs/start_gcp.md

 sudo /opt/anaconda3/bin/conda install -c fastai fastai
 ```

-Next from your [jupyter notebook](http://localhost:8080/tree), click on 'tutorials', 'fastai' and you should look at something like this
+Next, from your [jupyter notebook](http://localhost:8080/tree): click on 'tutorials', 'fastai', 'course-v3', and you should see something like this:

 <img alt="nb tuto" src="/images/jupyter.png" class="screenshot">